Argentina, creditors dance around debt deal as temperature rises

 BURNED BRIDGES?

-Argentina's government now faces further bond repayments at the end of the month, which have a 30-day grace period, after it defaulted on three interest payments in May.
+Argentina's government has to decide whether to extend the previously delayed Friday deadline while it faces bond repayments at the end of the month that have a 30-day grace period.
+The country defaulted on three interest payments in May.

+Siobhan Morden at Amherst Pierpont said in a note the options appeared to be returning to talks or using coercive tactics to force a resolution, though she added that "both sides lose from a protracted impasse or unresolved debt crisis."

+"We have been saying that the final phase is the most difficult, but it still seems illogical that a solution cannot be reached when both sides are so close," she added.

 A bondholder with knowledge of the negotiations said the two sides seemed to be skirting around a deal.